coyove/bbolt/README.md

 [![Releases](https://img.shields.io/github/release/etcd-io/bbolt/all.svg?style=flat-square)](https://github.com/etcd-io/bbolt/releases)
 [![LICENSE](https://img.shields.io/github/license/etcd-io/bbolt.svg?style=flat-square)](https://github.com/etcd-io/bbolt/blob/master/LICENSE)

+This is my own fork of bbolt v1.3.8, which optimized the internal layout of the database, producing files 30-50% smaller than the original implementation.

+WARNING: the new format is NOT binary compatible.

 bbolt is a fork of [Ben Johnson's][gh_ben] [Bolt][bolt] key/value
 store.
 The purpose of this fork is to provide the Go community with an active maintenance and development target for Bolt; the goal is improved reliability